DalekBaldwin/check-it/README.md

 You can also provide a list of explicit inline examples that will also be checked before any random cases are generated using the `:examples` keyword argument to `check-it`.

+If the test predicate signals an uncaught error, `check-it` will catch it and treat it as a test failure.

 ## Shrinking

 When a generated value fails a test, check-it searches for a simpler value as follows: